Community Day will be at Rocky Reach Dam & Discovery Center on Sept 23rd, 2023.

 Salmon Fest Poster Contest

 Every year, 3rd grade students from across Washington State submit their own artwork for a chance to be featured on the o-“fish”-al Wenatchee River Salmon Festival poster.
-Check out the previous year’s winning designs below!
+Check out the winning design below for 2023!
 Special thanks to our partners at the Chelan County PUD for organizing this program!